google/dart-neats/typed_sql/doc/08_transactions.md

 The `db.transact(cb)` method will start a transaction and execute the callback `cb` inside a [Zone], such that all operations using `db` happens inside the transaction.
-When the callback `cb` completes (or rather the future `cb` returns is completes), the transaction is committed (or rolledback if `cb` threw an `Exception`).
-So if we were to additional calls on `db` inside the transaction zone, they would throw errors at runtime, example:
+When the callback `cb` completes (or rather the future `cb` returns completes), the transaction is committed (or rolled back if `cb` threw an `Exception`).
+So if we were to make additional calls on `db` inside the transaction zone, they would throw errors at runtime, example:

 ```dart